 – Ensure you purge the steam wand before use to prevent any water going into your milk.

 – Ensure that the steam wand pressure is consistent and has very little moisture (too much water effects the quality of your textured milk).

 Ensure you are working with a quality machine brand and that you are comfortable.
 Comfortable?
 This might sound strange but you need to find your own rhythm and style and just go with the flow.
-The key to great coffee is consistency, in everything that you do.
+The key to great milk texturing and latte art is consistency, in everything that you do.

 From the past seven years I have spent training baristas, I have managed to develop a technique that achieves the most effective and consistent results.
 As I have previously expressed, consistency is key, whether you’re an amateur, novice, latte artiste or a coffee pro.
 See the next few pictures which demonstrate the technique.